Past Events

 Delivered via Zoom

-Join Northwestern’s Center for Human-Computer Interaction + Design (HCI+D) for an engaging conversation about the past, present, and future of design.
+Northwestern’s Center for Human-Computer Interaction + Design (HCI+D) brought together panel experts for an engaging conversation about the past, present, and future of design.
 Over the last 10 months, the Beyond Computers and Cognition group has met weekly to discuss pluriversal design.
 Moderated by Northwestern University Professor Elizabeth Gerber, this panel will share their similar and differing perspectives and a call to action for the design community.

 Aiming to develop the future of human and computer interaction, the HCI+D Center draws upon the University’s pioneering leadership in interaction and design research, leveraging Northwestern’s history of research among diverse disciplines — including communication, computer science, design, learning sciences, engineering, medicine, and psychology.